-The statements set out in these Conditions are summaries of, and are subject to, the detailed provisions of the Trust Deed, which includes the form of the Series E Bonds, and the Bond Security Documents (as defined below).
-The Series E Bondholders are entitled to the benefit of, are bound by, and are deemed to have notice of, all the provisions of the Trust Deed and the Bond Security Documents and those provisions applicable to them which are contained in the Paying and Transfer Agency Agreement dated 17 April 2015 (as supplemented by a supplemental paying and transfer agency agreement dated on or around 25 September 2015) (the "Agency Agreement") relating to the Series E Bonds between the Issuer, the Trustee, The Bank of New York Mellon, acting through its London branch in its capacity as principal, paying and transfer agent (the "Principal Paying and Transfer Agent", which expression shall include any successor as Principal Paying and Transfer Agent under the Agency Agreement), the other Paying and Transfer Agents for the time being (such persons, together with the Principal Paying and Transfer Agents which expression shall include their successors as Paying and Transfer Agents under the Agency Agreement) and The Bank of New York Mellon Luxembourg S.A. in its capacity as registrar (the

-"Registrar", which expression shall include any successor as registrar under the Agency Agreement).
+The statements set out in these Conditions are summaries of, and are subject to, the detailed provisions of the Trust Deed, (which includes the form of the Series E Bonds) and the Bond Security Documents (as defined below).
+The Series E Bondholders are entitled to the benefit of, are bound by, and are deemed to have notice of, all the provisions of the Trust Deed and the Bond Security Documents and those provisions applicable to them which are contained in the Paying and Transfer Agency Agreement dated 17 April 2015 (the "Agency Agreement") relating to the Series E Bonds between the Issuer, the Trustee, The Bank of New York Mellon, acting through its London branch in its capacity as principal, paying and transfer agent (the "Principal Paying and Transfer Agent", which expression shall include any successor as Principal Paying and Transfer Agent under the Agency Agreement), the other Paying and Transfer Agents for the time being (such persons, together with the Principal Paying and Transfer Agent, being referred to below as the "Paying and Transfer Agents under the Agency Agreement) and The Bank of New York Mellon Luxembourg S.A. in its capacity as registrar (the "Registrar", which expression shall include any successor as Paying and Transfer Agents under the Agency Agreement) and The Bank of New York Mellon

-Copies of each of the Trust Deed, the Agency Agreement and the Bond Security Documents are or will, on execution thereof, be available for inspection by prior appointment during normal business hours at the registered office for the time being of the Trustee (being at the Closing Date (as defined below)) at Laurence Pountney Hill, London EC4R 0HH) and at the specified offices of the Principal Paying and Transfer Agent and the Registrar.
+Copies of each of the Trust Deed, the Agency Agreement and the Bond Security Documents are or will, on execution thereof, be available for inspection by prior appointment during normal business hours at the registered office for the time being of the Trustee (being at 17 April 2015 at Laurence Pountney Hill, London EC4R 0HH) and at the specified offices of the Paying and Transfer Agents and the Registrar.